UTSCCSCC01/finalprojects22-cyclist/doc/sprint3/documentation.md

 ### public tasks

-An array of task JSON objects, with attributes: content, name, day, month, year, startTime. `tasks` is used as a temporary variable to house the results of functions in class `GlobalsService`.
+An array of task JSON objects, with attributes: content, name, day, month, year, dueTime. `tasks` is used as a temporary variable to house the results of functions in class `GlobalsService`.

 Getter function: public getTasks()
 Setter function: public setTasks(tasks: any)